-Audit Committee
+Audit and Compliance Committee

-During the period under review the Audit Committee was chaired by Jonathan Freeman (resigned 29 March 2021).
+During the period under review the Audit and Compliance Committee was chaired by Susan Hagan.
+Vivian Hallam was an invited attendee.
 It met to review the Interim Report, the Annual Report, to consider the suitability and monitor the internal control processes and to review the valuations for the portfolio of directly held investments.
-There were two Audit Committee meetings during the year.
-The Audit Committee reviews the findings of the external auditors and reviews accounting policies and material accounting judgements.
+There were two Audit and Compliance Committee meetings during the year.
+The Audit and Compliance Committee reviews the findings of the external auditors and reviews accounting policies and material accounting judgements.

-The independence and effectiveness of the external auditor is reviewed annually and the Audit Committee meets at least once per financial year with the auditors to discuss their independence and objectivity, the Annual Report, any audit issues arising, internal control processes, auditor appointment and fee levels and other appropriate matters.
+The independence and effectiveness of the external auditor is reviewed annually and the Audit and Compliance Committee meets at least once per financial year with the auditors to discuss their independence and objectivity, the Annual Report, any audit issues arising, internal control processes, auditor appointment and fee levels and other appropriate matters.